ringcentral/ringcentral-faq/docs/sms.md

 Yes.
 To do this, authorize your app using the Operator Extension, `101` by default and then call the API to send an SMS messsage.

-## Technical Questions

-### How do I find out which phone numbers I can use to send SMS?

-First, retrieve a list of phone numbers ofr the authorized extension by making an API call to the `phone-number` endpoint, for example `account/~/extension/~/phone-number`.
-Then filter the resulting phone numbers against the `features` property for the value `SmsSender`.

 ### Can I send a SMS message from another extension?

 You can only send SMS messages for the extension that has authorized your app.